 And yes, there's a spike in violence on New Year's Eve as has been reported in Australia and overseas.

 This is not to say that alcohol is not a contributing factor.
 The sports event (like New Year's Eve) is a social event.
 Many people like to drink on a social event, some will drink too much, and some regrettably, may be violent.

-That is, it is sporting and other social events encourage alcohol consumption.
-But some will argue, surely alcohol advertising is cuing people to drink?
+It may be agreed that sporting and other social events encourage alcohol consumption.
+But does it follow that alcohol advertising is cuing people to drink?

 Surprisingly perhaps, there is not strong evidence to suggest that this is the case.
 A review of the cuing effects of food and beverage advertising suggests that it has little effect on consumption by adults.